Photo Credit: Google Images

 Timing of the strategic move

 Consider, for a moment, the whole timing of the announcement.
-Instagram officially announced Instagram Reels on August 5 – just about the same time that President Donald Trump was signing into action an Executive Order that would ban TikTok entirely within the United States.
+Instagram officially announced Instagram Reels on August 5 – just about the same time that former President Donald Trump was signing into action an Executive Order that would ban TikTok entirely within the United States.
 According to some estimates, there are 100 million users of TikTok within the U.S., and those users would have to go somewhere if they could no longer open up TikTok on their mobile device, right?
 So you can immediately see why this strategic move came at the perfect time.
 Afraid of losing TikTok?
 Jump right over to Instagram, we’ve got you covered.

 Features in Instagram Reels